European maritime exploration of Australia: 18th century

-In 1756, French King Louis XV sent Louis Antoine de Bougainville to look for the Southern lands.
-After a stay in South America and the Falklands, Bougainville reached Tahiti in April 1768, where his ship was surrounded by hundreds of canoes filled with beautiful women.
+In 1756, French King Louis XV sent Louis Antoine de Bougainville to look for the southern lands.
+After a stay in South America and the Falklands, Bougainville reached Tahiti in April 1768, where his ship was surrounded by hundreds of canoes filled with women.
 "I ask you", he wrote, "given such a spectacle, how could one keep at work 400 Frenchmen?"
-He claimed Tahiti for the French and sailed westward, past southern Samoa and the New Hebrides, then on sighting Espiritu Santo turned west still looking for the Southern Continent.
-On June 4 he almost ran into heavy breakers and had to change course to the north and east.
+He claimed Tahiti for the French and sailed westward, past southern Samoa and the New Hebrides; then, on sighting the island of Espiritu Santo, he turned west, still looking for the Southern Continent.
+On 4 June, he almost ran into heavy breakers, and he needed to change course to the north and east.
 He had almost found the Great Barrier Reef.
-He sailed through what is now known as the Solomon Islands that, due to the hostility of the people there, he avoided, until his passage was blocked by a mighty reef.
-With his men weak from scurvy and disease and no way through he sailed for Batavia in the Dutch East Indies where he received news of Wallis and Carteret who had preceded Bougainville.
+He sailed through what is now known as the Solomon Islands which, due to the hostility of the people there, he avoided, until his passage was blocked by a powerful reef.
+With his men weak from scurvy and disease and no way through, he sailed for Batavia in the Dutch East Indies; there he received news of Wallis and Carteret, who had preceded Bougainville.
 When he returned to France in 1769, he was the first Frenchman to circumnavigate the globe and the first European known to have seen the Great Barrier Reef.
-Though he did not reach the mainland of Australia, he did eliminate a considerable area where the Southern land was not.
+Though he did not reach the mainland of Australia, he did eliminate a considerable area where the southern land was not.